 Codecademy is on a lofty mission to fix education, which they say is broken (whether or not you agree, there's merit in their statement).

-Featured in Wired, Bloomberg, The Guardian and dozens of other major publications, it's one of the more popular free coding options.
+Yes!
+Featured in Wired, Bloomberg, The Guardian and dozens of other major publications, Codecademy is one of the more popular free coding options.

 If you're looking for theory, this probably isn't the best place to start.
 Codecademy's style is to throw you straight into the deep end of the coding pool with interactive lessons designed to build hands-on experience.